-2023 was a big year for the colour pink.
-Thanks to Margot Robbie and the Barbie movie, sales skyrocketed in hot pink ensembles and home decor, as we were dreaming of our own Dream House.
-This year, however, pink is more muted and subtle, creating a sense of calm within the home.
+Pink has had somewhat of a renaissance in recent years.
+Thanks to Margot Robbie and the Barbie movie release in 2023, sales skyrocketed for hot pink ensembles and home decor as we dreamed of our own Dream House.
+Today, pink is more muted and subtle, creating a sense of calm within the home.
+Some may even say it’s a new neutral.

 If you’re aiming for a sophisticated look, dusty pinks and blush hues add elegance that allows jewel-toned furnishings to pop.
 A pink palette pairs beautifully with a variety of other colours – it can almost be considered a neutral tone.
 Pink and green have long been considered a match made in heaven, while pink and chocolate browns create a sense of richness.

-These six homes have used pink so artfully, that they’re bound to inspire a flick of paint in your own home.
+These ten homes have used pink so artfully that they’re bound to inspire a flick of paint in your own home.
 Read on to see how it can be done.

 Our favourite uses of pink interiors